Gitko97/Lecture-Assistant/PDF_compare/README.md

 default values are all 0, but when need to cut margin, these variables are set each values meaning no margin area.

-* private static int allowDif=200

-this variable is meaning that how much allow different pixel

-default is 200.

 * private static int pixelAmount=0

 this variable is meaning that how much size of image.